vstehle/systemready-scripts/README.md

   - file: <filename>
     optional:                   # If present, the file can be missing
     can-be-emtpy:               # If present, the file can be empty
+    must-contain:               # If present, the file contents is checked
+      - <string>                # This string must be present in the file
+      - ...
   - dir: <dirname>
     optional:                   # If present, the directory can be missing
     can-be-emtpy:               # If present, the directory can be empty